Professor of Chemistry

 I currently have two active research projects.

 The first project being investigated in my laboratory is the sequencing of DNA from homing pigeons.
 The goal of the research is to define genes in homing pigeons that affect their physical appearance (phenotype), specifically their feather color.
 Prior work in my laboratory has resulted in the development of protocols for isolating pigeon total DNA, total RNA, and mRNA from pigment producing cells (melanocytes).
-These protocols have enabled my research group to sequence DNA coding for the melanocortin-1 receptor (mc1r) gene in 26 different phenotypes of pigeons.
+These protocols have enabled my research group to sequence DNA coding for a variety of genes known to be associated with color in other organisms.

 Photos of pigeon phenotypes

 For an excellent primer on pigeon genetics visit Ron Huntley’s page on Rare Color Homing Pigeons

 The second project being investigated in my laboratory involves the synthesis of new organometallic reagents with the view toward developing unique catalysts.
 Past research has shown that osmium porphyrin complexes have some unique abilities to stabilize intermediates and thus facilitate unusual catalytic reactions.
 I am attempting to synthesize new osmium porphyrin complexes that contain alkyl, alkylidene and alkylidyne moieties.
 These new organometallic molecules will be tested for the potential use as catalysts.

 CHEM 101 Chemistry & Physics of Life